 The funds raised during the Christmas Seal campaign, conducted from early November to the end of February, are used solely to help finance a three-pronged attack against TB throughout the province.
 Spearheading this attack are the free tuberculin and chest x-ray surveys to detect hidden cases of tuberculosis early, while they can be cured, and before infection spreads to others.

-Christmas Seals also help pay for the rehabilitation of TB patients and for health members with the preparation of Seal packets.
+Christmas Seals also help pay for the rehabilitation of TB patients and for health education programs - two very important arms of tuberculosis prevention.